albertoriva/fiat/README.md

 respectively.
 When a region is focused, the message line starts with `* Region` and shows the number of the current region and its coordinates.

+If you use the `a` key to enter a region manually, the program will prompt for the region coordinates, its name, and its color (red by default).
+Coordinates can be entered in one of two formats: `start-end`, or `start+length`.
+For example, `1000-1500` and `1000+500` indicate the same region.

 Key | Command
 ----|--------
 <, >         | jump to previous / next region